On the Adversarial Robustness of Vision Transformers: Experiments

-\paragraph{Settings} We use PGD and AutoAttack to study the robustness under white-box attacks.
-We consider attack radius $\epsilon$ from $\{0.001, 0.003, 0.005, 0.01\} $.
-For PGD attack, we fix the attack steps to $n_{iter}=40$ with other parameters following the default setting of the implementation in Foolbox (\cite{foolbox-lib}).
-AutoAttack does not require any hyper-parameter tuning.
+\paragraph{Settings} We take attack radius $\epsilon \in\{0.001, 0.003, 0.005, 0.01\}$ for PGD and AutoAttack evaluation.
+For PGD attack, we fix the attack steps to $n_{iter}=40$ with other parameters following the default setting of the implementation in Foolbox \citep{foolbox-lib}.
+No hyper-parameter tuning is needed in AutoAttack.

-\paragraph{Results} We present the results using PGD attack in Table~\ref{tab:pgd-attack} and the results using AutoAttack in Table~\ref{tab:auto-attack}.
-The ASR is approximately 100\% on all the models when $\eps$ is large, e.g. when $\eps = 0.01$.
-But for smaller attack radii, ViT models have lower ASR than CNNs under both PGD attack and AutoAttack.
-For example, when $\eps=0.001$, the ASR for ViT-S/16 is only $44.6\%$ while the ASRs for CNNs are at least $70.0\%$.
-And under the same attack radius, the ASR of AutoAttack for ViT-S/16 is only $51.9\%$ compared to $93.9\%$ of ShuffleNet.
-Besides, the results show that AutoAttack is much stronger than PGD attack under the same $\eps$.
-These results demonstrate that ViT is more robust than CNNs under these white-box attacks.
-We also visualize the clean/robust accuracy tradeoff and model size of these models in Figure~\ref{fig:intro}.
+\paragraph{Results} We present the results of PGD and AutoAttack in Table~\ref{tab:pgd-attack} and Table~\ref{tab:auto-attack} respectively.
+The RA is approximately 0.0\% on all the models when $\eps=0.01$ is large,indicating models trained without any adversarial augmentations are vulnerable to large perturbations.
+However, such vulnerability doesn't hold equally for all models within mild perturbations: For smaller attack radii, \textbf{ViT models have higher RA than CNNs under both PGD attack and AutoAttack.} For example, when $\eps=0.001$, the RA for ViT-S/16 is $55.4\%$ while the RA for CNNs is at most $30.0\%$.
+Moreover, under the same attack radius, the RA of AutoAttack for ViT-S/16 is $48.1\%$ compared to $6.1\%$ of ShuffleNet, which is a large gap.
+We visualize the clean/robust accuracy tradeoff and model size of these models in Figure~\ref{fig:intro}, and ViT models are noticeably on the upper right over CNN models.